-As you conduct your college search online, in person, and in books, keep these questions in mind as you determine the fit and feel of a school, as well as how it can best serve your educational and career goals.
+As you conduct your college search online, in person, and in books, you probably have a LOT of questions.
+But are you asking the right ones?
+These 30 in parkeep these questions in mind as you determine the fit and feel of a school, as well as how it can best serve your educational and career goals.

 - What is the nature of the surrounding environment (urban, suburban, rural, etc.), and is it to your liking?

 - What is the size of the school’s campus, both in terms of acreage (an important consideration if your classes and/or dorm are far apart!) and number of students, and is it to your liking?

 - Is the weather during the academic year to your liking?

 - Are there accessible internship and other career opportunities, recreational opportunities, and amenities like grocery stores in the area?

 - Can you live off campus if you want to, or if living on campus is important to you, is housing available?

 - Does the school have the major(s) you’re considering, or if you’re undecided, do they have a variety of majors you’re interested in exploring?

 - Does the school have an honors college?